turingschool/curriculum/source/projects/traffic_spy.markdown

 When the url for the identifier does exists:

-* Longest response time to shortest response time
+* Longest response time
+* Shortest response time
+* Average response time
+* Which HTTP verbs have been used
+* Most popular referrrers
+* Most popular user agents

 When the url for the identifier does not exist: